lsst-dm/alert_stream/README.md

       epyc_alerts python bin/printStream.py my-stream --stampDir stamps
 ```

-Be careful not to write your stamps to the main shared data directory.
+Be careful not to write your output to the main shared data directory.

 **Shut down and clean up**